Occasional blog posts from a random systems engineer

 Homelab storage

-Over the past 20 years, my homelab has gone through a huge variety of iterations and setups, roughly in this order:
+Over the past 15 years, my homelab has seen a biiiig variety of iterations and solutions, in somewhat of an order:

 • Random desktop machine with a hard drive

-• Home-built NAS with iSCSI for VMs (ESX, then later oVirt)
+• Home-built NAS with iSCSI for VMs (ESX!)

-• Random array of laptops with iPXE and NFS root drives (running out of budget!)
+• Random array of laptops with iPXE and NFS root drives (running out of money!)

-• Move to a real datacenter with iSCSI to NEXSAN SATABOY!
+• Real datacenter with iSCSI to NEXSAN SATABOY!

-• Back home to iSCSI on a Synology NAS
+• Back home to iSCSI to Synology NAS

-Then, the latest upgrade about six years ago:
+Then, the latest upgrade about 6 years ago:

-• 11 SSDs – 8 in software RAID for VMs, 2 for boot, and 1 for a build VM
+• 11 SSDs - 8 in software RAID for VMs, 2 x boot and 1 x build VM

-I kept the Synology for larger VMs, but for smaller workloads, this 4TB SSD array was blazingly fast.
+I kept the Synology for biiig VMs, but for the smaller, this 4TB of SSD was quiiiiiiick.

 Uh oh